 - Promote students' sensitivity to and awareness of professional responsibility and ethical issues

 - Give students insights into how the legal system works

 - Train students in lawyering skills

 - Develop students' interpersonal skills

-Internship and clerking experiences are both valuable aspects of legal education.
+Externship and clerking experiences are both valuable aspects of legal education.
 They are, however, different in focus.
-The chart below compares the law clerk experience to the internship experience:
+The chart below compares the law clerk experience to the externship experience: